electronicegg/wsl-ubuntu-powershell/README.md

     .\1_download_ubuntu.ps1

-This script will download an `ubuntu-1804.appx` file and rename it as `ubuntu-1804.zip`
+This script will download an `ubuntu-1804.zip` file.